Skip to content

 Where is Lethbridge traffic court?

-Lethbridge provincial traffic matters are typically heard at the Lethbridge Court House (320 - 4 Street S).
-The specific courtroom and schedule depend on the matter.
+Lethbridge provincial traffic matters are typically heard at the Lethbridge Court House at 320 4 Street S, Lethbridge.
+The specific courtroom and schedule depend on the type of ticket and the procedural stage.
+Photo radar tickets and other municipal bylaw matters are sometimes heard at a separate civic-administration counter; the ticket itself identifies which.

-I got a speeding ticket on Highway 3 — how is that handled?
+I got a speeding ticket on Highway 3 — how is it handled?

 Read next